Worried About Textbook Costs? MyMadison Shows Courses with No-Cost or Low-Cost Course Materials

-Students, did you know that when you are enrolling in courses for Fall 2023 and beyond, you can filter your course search for those with low-cost or no-cost course materials?
+Students, did you know that when you are enrolling in courses and beyond, you can filter your course search for those with low-cost or no-cost course materials?

 How do I find low/no-cost courses?

 When searching for courses in MyMadison, scroll down to the “Course Attribute” dropdown and select “No/Low Cost Course Materials” to narrow your search results to courses with materials under $40.
 If you don’t see the “Course Attribute” dropdown, you may need to expand the “Additional Search Criteria” menu.

 While the JMU Bookstore is only one of many options to purchase textbooks, their pricing provides a clear benchmark for how much texts might cost.